 If you find that your device always tries to connect to sncguest instead of snc, it may be because your phone still remembers a time when you used sncguest.
-To resolve this, just go into your WiFi settings and tell your phone to forget sncguest.
-If you're not sure how to do this, a Google search for your device may help.
+To resolve this, go to your WiFi settings and tell your phone to forget the sncguest network.

-We also have additional WiFi networks in many buildings that are used on devices that need to connect to an Apple TV.
-Each building has a unique Apple TV WiFi network; instructions for connecting are included in each room that has an Apple TV available.
+We have additional WiFi networks in many academic buildings for use on devices that need to share a screen with an Apple TV.
+Each such building has a unique Apple TV WiFi network; instructions for connecting are included in each room that has an Apple TV device available.

 Our campus has a 10 Gbps fiber connection to the internet through WiscNet.
 We have 700+ wireless access points, all supporting the 802.11ac standard.